alsnhll/bedbugdisclosure/README.md

 - **plotodes.R** - plots the number of units in each class (Sr, Ir, etc.) for a single simulation, with user controls to change parameter values.
 Note: time unit for parameter values is in days.
 - **plotodes_** - same as plotodes.R except time unit for parameters is in years.
 - **plotodes_imm.R** - same as plotodes.R with the addition of intermarget migration parameters (i.e. *i* and *e*).
 Note: time unit for parameter values is in days.

+### Model with alternate distribution of time spent in disclosed state ("DDM")
+*This alternate model was created in response to a comment by Reviewer 2, which mentioned that in our ODE formulation, the length of the disclosure period is exponentially-distributed, whereas in reality it is closer to a fixed length.
+To create an ODE model that with more tightly distributed disclosure periods (near the average of 1/D), we created a multi-compartment model of the disclosure period (with Dn disclosure states the coefficient of variation of disclosure period -> 1/sqrt(Dn).
+The model can be run for any Dn. *
+- **plotodesDDM.R** - plots the number of units in each class (Sr, Ir, etc.) for a single simulation, with user controls to change parameter values.
+Note: time unit for parameter values is in days.
+- **figure_disclosuredelay.R** - plots the difference between the disclosure delay model (DDM) and the basic model in terms of % infested over time, % vacant over time, and cumulative costs.
+- **figure_barplotDDM.R** - plots equivalent of Figure 2 for this alternate DDM model
+- **figure_barplotDDM_v_Basic.R** - plots equivalent of Figure 2 but for *difference* in cost components after disclosure in the disclosure delay model (DDM) vs the basic model

 ## Other files